rbhaskar-kosuru/Final-Project-Group4/README.md

 3. Vocabulary Building: Creating a mapping from tokens to indices with handling for out-of-vocabulary words.
 4. Feature Extraction:

-   •	For baseline: TF-IDF vectorization with n-grams4.
+   •	For baseline: TF-IDF vectorization with n-grams.

    •	For deep learning models: Learning word embeddings from scratch.